 As a rule, larger pieces in good condition will sell for the highest prices, while smaller pieces are more likely to survive and are therefore more common on the market.
 The wide range of forms that we are familiar with today mostly evolved around the 6th century BC, including the elegant lekythos, olpe and amphora shapes that can often be seen at auction.

 One of the first things a collector should contemplate is the condition of a vase.
 It is possible to find examples that are still intact centuries later, but they are very rare.
 If it has been repaired it’s important to look carefully at the extent of the damage and the quality of the restoration.

 Is it made up of big fragments or small fragments?
 How much restoration is visible?
 If a piece is in fragments, are all the original pieces still there or have they been filled in?
 Has anything been repainted?
 The more restoration and repainting you can identify, the more careful you should be in terms of value.

 A relatively small number of Athenian vases bear the signature of the artist or of the potter; potter and painter were not always one and the same, but they could be.

-In our Antiquities sale in New York in April 2017 we had on offer a lip-cup signed by Tleson as the potter.
+In April 2017 Christie's sold a lip-cup signed by Tleson as the potter.
 As the name of the painter is unknown, the artist is today called the Tleson Painter, and most scholars believe Tleson is both painter and potter.

 Other vase painters remain anonymous, but enough examples of their work survive to have enabled scholars to identify these unique personalities.
 The Oxford scholar John Beazley assigned names based on the modern location of that artist’s best vase, as in the Berlin Painter, or based on the subject matter on one of the artist’s best vases, as in the Meleager Painter.